GaloisInc/crucible/uc-crux-llvm/doc/specs.md

 The JSON format for writing specifications is not yet stable.
 In the meantime, `src/UCCrux/LLVM/Spec` and `src/UCCrux/LLVM/Views/Spec` provide some indication of how it works.

+## Design

+There is a large space of possible specification formats, from simpler specs that are able to adequately describe only a small subset of realistic functions, to something with the same expressive power as writing a Crucible override in Haskell.
+The hope is that the JSON format is somewhere in the middle: simple and declarative enough to be easy to write and understand, while rich enough to usefully specify reasonable C functions.
+The appropriate balance may become more clear as the feature is developed further and more specs are written.